UNet: A Generic and Reliable Multi-UAV Communication and Networking Architecture for Heterogeneous Applications: Introduction

 Existing works mostly focused on specific applications using a single wireless protocol and topology, limiting their applicability to homogeneous applications.
-These architectures are often incompatible with both infrastructure and infrastructure-less (adhoc) networks.
+These architectures are often incompatible with both infrastructure and infrastructure-less (ad hoc) networks.
 Cellular networks (e.g., 3G, 4G, 5G) offer reliable connectivity in urban areas but face coverage issues in rural, forest, and border regions and lack support for mesh topology, which is crucial for UAV swarms.
 In contrast, infrastructure-less networks support long-range, mesh, and star topologies with moderate data rates, allowing network expansion based on application needs.
 However, these networks are confined to specific regions where they are established.
-Therefore, there is a need for a generic UAV communication architecture that provides seamless connectivity between UAVs and GCS while supporting heterogeneous applications concurrently.
+Therefore, there is a need for a generic UAV communication architecture that provides seamless connectivity between UAVs and GCS while concurrently supporting heterogeneous applications.

 The trend of using IP-based wireless solutions allows UAVs to connect to the Internet for remote monitoring and control, making UAV data accessible from anywhere.
 However, existing architectures \cite{Li2013, Singh2018, Venkatesh2017, Hayat2015, Chriki2019} limit GCS accessibility to local areas, restricting global data service.
-Some works \cite{Jawhar2017, Hong2016, Wang2018} have proposed multi-UAV communication architectures with global GCS accessibility, but they lack support for concurrent applications and heterogeneous wireless protocols.
+Some of them \cite{Jawhar2017, Hong2016, Wang2018} have proposed multi-UAV communication architectures with global GCS accessibility, but they lack support for concurrent applications and heterogeneous wireless protocols.
 Thus, there is a need for a generic, reliable multi-UAV communication architecture that supports heterogeneous applications and wireless standards while ensuring global GCS accessibility.
+Note that, in this paper, the term ``generic" denotes that the proposed architecture is designed to support the diverse requirements of the heterogeneous applications discussed earlier.

+In summary, our proposed architecture addresses the following key challenges in the paper: \begin{itemize} \item Heterogeneous application requirements (distance, delay, topology, and bandwidth) and support for both real-time and non-real-time operations. \item Support for both single-UAV and multi-UAV systems, along with scalability in UAV networks and concurrent application support. \item Integration of multiple network topologies (P2P, P2M, mesh) and interoperability between infrastructure and ad hoc networks. \item Limitations of existing works, including dependence on single wireless protocols and lack of support for heterogeneous wireless standards. \item Coverage limitations of infrastructure networks and geographical confinement of ad hoc networks. \item Lack of global accessibility of GCS. \end{itemize}